The Complete Homeowner’s Guide to Buying a Hot Tub

 Before you run out and buy your brand new hot tub, you need to check with the building codes in your area and be sure you are allowed to add a hot tub to your priority.
 Some local municipalities require that you obtain a permit to install a hot tub or pool on your property prior to installation.

 If you don’t follow these procedures, you could be fined or even forced to remove your new hot tub entirely.
-These laws will very state to state and can even differ from neighborhood to neighborhood.
-Do your home work and find out exactly what you need from the government so they don’t make you remove it later.
+These laws will vary from state to state and can even differ from neighborhood to neighborhood.
+Do your homework and find out exactly what you need from the government so they don’t make you remove it later.

 Choose a Location

-Your best bet is to have a poured concrete patio or a spa pad to place the tub.
+Your best bet is to have a poured concrete patio or spa pads to place the tub.
 Avoid using pavers as they can be uneven and wreak havoc on your hot tub’s frame over time.